lepelog/botw-ex-all-shrines/all shrines route.md

 5 YA NAGA: circle bomb in hole, climb on left side, walk forwards and detonate, glide through the hole in the ceiling

+Climb wall behind shrine, south east iron chest launch to the south end of hylia bridge, tree boost in the direction of Pumaag Nitae, but grab knights claymore first

+6 PUMAAG NITAE: Hide behind pillar, then surprise the guardian and kill it with Knights Claymore

+run forward, tree boost to stable

+7 KA'O MAKAGH: Open door, hammer breakable rocks, take door with magnesis, stasis hit, aim arrow and fly to the end

+Tree carry from behind the shrine to the ancient saddle

 Warp to Magnesis (Oman Au), box launch to horses, southeast to Bosh Kala

-6 BOSH KALA: The trivial solution
+8 BOSH KALA: The trivial solution

 Ride north northeast to Wahgo Katta stable, enter stable, Beedle:
 SELL: 1 [all] Amber, 1 [all] Ruby, 1 [all] Opal; (300R)
 Register horse (280R), wood axe, Wahgo Katta

-7 WAHGO KATTA: Walk forwards, square bomb, circle bomb right on top of it, put a magnesis box slightly in front of that, climb on box, detonate circle bomb
+9 WAHGO KATTA: Walk forwards, square bomb, circle bomb right on top of it, put a magnesis box slightly in front of that, climb on box, detonate circle bomb

 North across Horwell Bridge, Eagle Bridge, glide to Hila Rao

-8 HILA RAO: Cryo block jump left -> bomb boost for the fast strat
+10 HILA RAO: Cryo block jump left -> bomb boost for the fast strat

 Left and behind you, shield jump over the outer ring of flowers, climb the rock, horse North to forest (left of guardian statue), Big Hearty Radish x3 + Hearty Radish x6 + Endura Shroom x6